Would you like to go SCUBA diving?

 Pool Sessions (nb. we dive in the sea all through the winter).
 Every week we have a pool session in the warm water at the Riverside Leisure Centre.
 So on a Tuesday evening you can practice skills, check out new equipment, or just have a bit of fun in the pool.
 Really cheap for club members (£2), but pre-booking is essential – book via Anne, or use the contact us page.

 CLUB DIVES.
-Sunday 1st March and Sunday 5th April (Easter Sunday)
+Sunday 3rd May and Sunday 7th June.

 Yes – (weather permitting) we dive all year round, and our club dives are usually the first Sunday in the month.
-This year has been affected badly by the weather, so we have to ensure conditions are safe for the dive to go ahead.
-The sea temp will be around 8c for the March dive, but you can still get a 40 to 45 minute dive in a 7mm semi-dry suit.
+The sea is warming up, so you can get a 60 minute dive in a 7mm semi-dry suit.
 If it’s been calm, then underwater viz can be amazing because the sediment settles and there’s no plankton in the water.
 If you’re certified, and fancy a dive, come and join us.
 Use the contact us page if you don’t get club e-mails and want an invite.
 Open to all qualified divers, though if you’ve not dived recently we’ll ask you to do a pool refresher session first.

 Use the contact form if you want more information.